 Both in Winter and Summer, the City of lights stays lively all night long.
 You may want to discover Paris comfortably seated on a tourist bus or on a cruise.
 Although these are great ideas, my favourite way to explore the Parisian monuments, sites and bridges is to walk along the river banks of the Seine.
 Follow this Paris by night tour from the eastern tip of Île Saint-Louis towards the Eiffel Tower.
 You’ll discover the magic of Paris – an unforgettable experience!

-Paris by night tour: by the River Seine
+Paris by night tour: along the River Seine

-The walk is a little less than 8 kms.
-The Paris by night tour begins at métro station Sully-Morland (line 7) and ends at métro station Trocadéro (lines 6 and 9).
+The walk is a little less than 8 km.
+The Paris by-night tour begins at métro station Sully-Morland (line 7) and ends at métro station Trocadéro (lines 6 and 9).

 The entire itinerary can be done in three to four hours depending on how long you stop to take photos ;-).

 Start the Paris by night tour at dusk.
 From the Square Henri Galli (1), head to the Île Saint-Louis by walking on the Pont de Sully.
 The view extends to the eastern districts of Paris (Bercy and the National Library).
 Turn right on Quai de Béthune.

 At the Pont de la Tournelle (2), walk halfway on the bridge to admire the view on the chevet of Notre-Dame cathedral.

 Step back to the Île Saint-Louis and continue walking along the high quay.
 You are now walking along Quai d’Orléans.
 Fine views of the chevet of Notre-Dame, the Panthéon and the tip of the Eiffel Tower in the distance.

 Cross the Seine at the Pont Saint-Louis (3) to reach the Île de la Cité.